 b.
 1981 Katonah, NY

-Mike Rothfeld is an artist living and working in Oakland and San Francisco.
+Mike Rothfeld is an artist living in SW Connecticut.
 He received his MFA in Fine Art and MA in Visual and Critical Studies from California College of the Arts (CCA) and his BFA in Photography and Imaging from the Tisch School of the Arts at New York University (NYU).

 Rothfeld’s work has been displayed at The Contemporary Jewish Museum, the Yerba Buena Center for the Arts, Southern Exposure, the Wattis Institute for Contemporary Art, Alter Space Gallery, and San Francisco State University, San Francisco, CA; the Aldrich Contemporary Art Museum, Ridgefield, CT; Jan Larsen’s Xpo, Brooklyn, NY; the Beacon Artist Union, Beacon, NY; and the Institute of Contemporary Art, London, England; among other venues.
-His writing has appeared in Art Practical and show take-aways for Stairwell’s exhibitions.
+His writing has appeared in Art Practical and Stairwell’s exhibition and compilation publications.